ThunderDoesDev/CrawlerBlocker/README.md

 ### Post-Execution Cleanup

 - **Bash Script:** The Bash script will automatically delete itself after execution using `rm -- "$0"`.
-This helps to keep your environment clean, but be sure to keep a backup if you plan to reuse or modify the script.
+This helps to keep your environment clean, but be sure to keep a backup if you plan to reuse the script.

 - **Python and Node.js Scripts:** Both the Python and Node.js scripts are also designed to delete themselves after successful execution.
 Similar to the Bash script, ensure you have a backup if needed.